 Entry to this program is competitive.
-Applicants are ranked and selected in order of merit based on their academic achievement, e.g. ATAR or GPA (including any adjustments) and their pre-selection kit submission.
+Applicants are ranked and selected in order of merit based on their academic achievement, e.g. ATAR or GPA (including any adjustments).

 Satisfactory completion of at least two courses (subjects) at an Australian undergraduate level (or overseas equivalent).

 Satisfactory completion of an Australian Certificate IV or above (or equivalent).

 Successful completion of an Australian senior secondary certificate of education (Year 12) or overseas equivalent.

 VCE Units 3 and 4: a study score of at least 30 in English (EAL) or at least 25 in English other than EAL (or equivalent) or acheive an overall score of at least 155 in the STAT multiple choice.